-Make a well in the center of the dry ingredients and add the buttermilk.
+- Make a well in the center of the dry ingredients and add the buttermilk and raisins.
 Mix with a wooden spoon until flour is incorporated.
 Knead a few times by hand if necessary.

-Bake for 30 minutes and then reduce the oven temperature to 400 degrees F for an additional 10 minutes.
+- Bake for 30 minutes and then reduce the oven temperature to 400° F for an additional 10 minutes.
 The bread is done when browned and sounds hollow when tapped or reaches an internal temperature of 210°F with an instant-read thermometer.
 Cover with foil if bread browns too quickly.

 - Allow the loaf of bread to cool on a wire rack approximately 30 minutes.

 - Store in air-tight container or bag.
 This bread is best eaten the day it’s made.
 Freeze any portion that can’t be eaten in 2 days.

 This recipe was calculated using the exact brands and measurements I used to make this recipe.
 If you are following a strict diet please note changing anything will cause the nutritional info to change.
 My calculations are intended as a guide only.